textX/textX/examples/Entity/README.rst

 generated.

 **Note:** Meta-model/grammar can be checked/visualized by :code:`textx` command
-line tool but model can't because it depends of two built-in primitive types (:code:`integer` and :code:`string`).
+line tool but model can't because it depends on two built-in primitive types (:code:`integer` and :code:`string`) which must be provided during meta-model instantiation (see :code:`entity_test.py` file).